scipy-conference/scipy_proceedings/papers/sm/00_vanderwalt.rst

 To illustrate the results, we just show two results.
-Testing the log of the stock of money with a null hypothesis of unit roots against an alternative or stationarity around a linear trend, shows that a adf-statistic of -1.5 and a p-value of 0.8 so we are far away from rejecting the unit root hypothesis
+Testing the log of the stock of money with a null hypothesis of unit roots against an alternative of stationarity around a linear trend, shows an adf-statistic of -1.5 and a p-value of 0.8, so we are far away from rejecting the unit root
+hypothesis:

 .. code-block:: python

    tsa.adfuller(endog, regression="ct")[:2]
    (-1.561, 0.807)

-If we test the differenced series, growth rate of monestock, with a Null hypothesis of Random Walk with drift, then we can strongly reject the hypothesis that the growth rate has a unit root (p-value 0.0002)
+If we test the differenced series, that is the growth rate of moneystock, with a Null hypothesis of Random Walk with drift, then we can strongly reject the hypothesis that the growth rate has a unit root (p-value 0.0002)

 .. code-block:: python